MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 #### ActionOnDelete Attribute Convention

-Rule: Property marked with [ActionOnDelete] will be used to build referential constraint action on delete.
+Rule: Properties marked with [ActionOnDelete] will be used to build referential constraint action on delete.

 ```C#
 public class ForeignCustomer